taterowney/seymour/README.md

 ### Indentation

 - We use the same indentation as Mathlib.
-  - Subitem is indented by 2 spaces.
+  - Subitem: 2 spaces
-  - Continuation of the same item after a linebreak is 4 spaces.
+  - Continuation of the same item after a linebreak: 4 spaces
 - Orphaning parentheses is allowed.
 - Deviations from the style are welcome if they hint some metaïnformation.

+### Spaces

+- There is always a space before a bracket (of any kind) opens and after it closes.
+Example:

+  `foo {R : Type} [R : Ring] (a b : R) : ⟨a, b⟩ ∈ S`
+- Space after a brace opens and before a brace closes is written only in the set builder and in `Subtype` declaration.
+Examples:

+  `{ x : X | ∃ y, Bar x y }`

+  `{ x₁ : α × β₁ // f x₁.fst = Sum.inl x₁.snd }`

+- With a comma, a space is written only after it, not before.
+- With a colon, a space is written from both sides.

 ### Naming

+#### Constants

 - Use `camelCase` and `PascalCase` and `snake_case` the same way Mathlib uses them.
+  - Constants that live in `Sort` (i.e., new `Type` and `Prop` declarations) are written in `PascalCase`
+  - All other constants that live in `Type` (e.g. functions that return real numbers) are written in `camelCase`
+  - Constants that live in `Prop` (i.e., theorems and lemmas) are written in `snake_case` whose constituents are other constants converted to `camelCase` and other standard tokens like `left` or `ext` or `cancel`
+- We like to write `.` in the name of a constant if it facilitates the use of dot notation when calling it.
+Usually it means that the part of the name that comes before the last `.` is identical to the type of the first explicit argument.

+#### Variables

 - Data variables (both in arguments and local variables) are always denoted by a single letter, possibly with other stuff after it like lower index or apostrophe.
 - Prop variables (both in arguments and local variables) are always denoted by multiple letters, possibly with other stuff after them like lower index or apostrophe.
-  - prefix `h` means "the statement is anything about the following variables"
+  - Prefix `h` means "the statement is anything about the following variables"
-  - absence of `h` means that the statement is spelled out, not only the variables that appear in it
+  - Not starting with `h` means that the actual statement is spelled out, not only the variables that appear in it
-  - writing names like `h₁` or `h'` or `this'` is strongly discouraged
 - Never name anything `this` or standalone `h` (neither for data nor for propositions), but leaving automatically named stuff with `this` or `h` is encouraged if the term is not explicitly reffered to later.
+  - Writing names like `h₁` or `h'` or `this'` is strongly discouraged regarless of the purpose
 - Examples:

   `intro a b a_lt_b hab`